atomicobject/objection/README.md

 1. rake artifact:ios
 2. cp -R build/Release-iphoneuniversal/Objection-iOS.framework ${DEST_DIR}
+3. In XCode -> Project Icon -> Your Target -> Build Phases -> Link Binary With Libraries -> Add (+) -> Add Other
-3. Add -ObjC and -all_load to Other Link Flags in your project
+4. Add -ObjC and -all_load to Other Link Flags in your project

 #### Include framework
     #import <Objection-iOS/Objection.h>